Top Reasons to Relocate to Hong Kong

 Are you considering a move to Hong Kong to develop your career or take on new professional challenges?
 There are more great reasons to relocate than you think, and the Kingpin team are here to support you along the way.
 Explore this latest blog for an insight into our perspective on expats relocating to Hong Kong.

 Hong Kong's population reached a whopping 7.3 million in 2017, around 2 million more than Sydney (5.3 million) and Singapore (5.6 million).
-Hong Kong also possess a large expat community, with 4.6% of the population being expats, that’s just over 335,000.
+Hong Kong also possesses a large expat community, with 4.6% of the population being expats, that’s just over 335,000.

 Being ruled by the British until 1997, Hong Kong continues to be influenced by Western culture and upholds a strong financial system.
-The destination therefore boasts a thriving economy, with a total of 115 countries having embassies, exceeding any other city across the world.
+The destination, therefore, boasts a thriving economy, with a total of 115 countries having embassies, exceeding any other city across the world.
 In addition, this bustling city accommodates thousands of large companies, hundreds of them being global corporations, emphasising the demand for high profile professionals to relocate.

 Before you consider a move to Hong Kong, a visa must be obtained through the General Employment Policy which is free of cost.
 During the summer of 2018, Hong Kong introduced a new 3-year pilot scheme for new employment visas, intended to not only modernise the system but also streamline the process of admissions from overseas.
 Once you secure a new role in Hong Kong, your employer will be able to provide excellent support to help coordinate this process smoothly and efficiently.

 From towering skyscrapers to challenging hiking trails, you won't short of things to do in this versatile, stunning city.
-Hong Kong really does offer the best of both worlds, boasting a variety of superior skyscrapers in which over 1,500 are over 100m, whilst offering effortless access to nearby beaches and a welcoming culture to tourists and expats, to name just a few reasons a move to this destination is highly sought for.
-Surprisingly, 70% of Hong Kong is made up of grass land, over 250 islands and an amazing 300 hills, emphasising the unrivalled opportunities to enjoy time outdoors and get away from everyday hustle and bustle of city life.
+Hong Kong really does offer the best of both worlds, boasting a variety of superior skyscrapers in which over 1,500 are over 100m, whilst offering effortless access to nearby beaches and welcoming culture to tourists and expats, to name just a few reasons a move to this destination is highly sought for.
+Surprisingly, 70% of Hong Kong is made up of grassland, over 250 islands and an amazing 300 hills, emphasising the unrivalled opportunities to enjoy time outdoors and get away from everyday hustle and bustle of city life.

 Networking and socialising in Hong Kong are one of the key reasons people move to this city, whether you are interested in meeting fellow peers in your industry, meeting new friends or simply finding people that share similar interests as you.
 An incredibly friendly culture combined with an abundance of clubs to join has created a welcoming and outgoing ethos.